genomehubs/goat-nlp/src/README.md

 Try a query:

-- how many species are in goat? - correct
+- how many species are in goat?
-- which species are on both the DToL and CANBP long lists? - close
+- which species are on both the DToL and CANBP long lists?
 - which species with chromosomal or better assemblies have over 10Mb contiguity?
 - what about for scaffold n50?
 - how many bat families are targeted by the vgp?